 Logan and Gold Coast Faster Rail

-To support growing population and rail patronage demand between Brisbane, Logan and the Gold Coast, we need to double the number of Beenleigh and Gold Coast train services over the next 20 years.
+To support our growing population and rail patronage demand between Brisbane, Logan and the Gold Coast, we need to double the number of Beenleigh and Gold Coast train services over the next 20 years.

 The rail line between Kuraby and Beenleigh is a key capacity bottleneck on the network.
 Currently, trains between Kuraby and Beenleigh share a single track in each direction, limiting the number of peak services that can run.
-All-stop Beenleigh trains need to be held to 1 side for approximately 4 minutes to allow Gold Coast express trains to pass through during peak periods.
+During peak periods, all-stop Beenleigh trains need to be held to one side to allow Gold Coast express trains to pass through.